 - A. Verified operator data with PDM and annual reports and the data is accurate. - B. Verified inspection data with CT data and spreadsheet and the inspection days and activity are accurate. - C. Reviewed PDM and annual reports to verify operator data.
 The data on Progress Report is accurate. - D. There were no reportable incidents in CT in 2020.
 Verified in PDM. - E. Reviewed CT reports and data to verify compliance actions submitted in Progress Report. - F. CT lists all reports and records kept in their files. - G. Verified inspector qualifications with T&Q Blackboard. - H. State has automatic adoption of rules. - I. CT has performance and damage prevention activities in attachment 10.
 They are maintaining the accelerated cast iron and bare steel replacement programs.
-Total miles of cast iron is at 967.4 miles and 0 services.
+Total miles of cast iron is approximately 920 miles and 0 services.

-Total points scored for this section: 0 Total possible points for this section: 0 a.
-Standard Inspections, which include Drug/Alcohol, CRM and Public
+Total points scored for this section: 0 Total possible points for this section: 0

-Do written procedures address pre-inspection, inspection and post inspection activities for each of the following inspection types: Chapter 5.1
+Do written procedures address pre-inspection, inspection and post inspection activities 1 5 for each of the following inspection types: Chapter 5.1